mmborres/cheer-me-app/README.md

 #### NOTE: The image can be downloaded by selecting the 'Image Link' (works on desktop browser only)
 ![Snapshot - Responsive version](snapshot.png "Snapshot")

-#### Selecting the Cheer Me Up button takes you to the API calls page
+#### Selecting the '...Cheer Me Up!' button takes you to the API calls page
 ![Result](browser.png "Result")

 ## Technologies